-When this planet took its origin about 5 billion years ago (nearly), it had the same elements what it has today.
+When this planet took its origin about 3.8 billion years ago (nearly) along with the sun, it had the same elements what it has today.
+It is possible new elements have been created during the origin of solar system for the atoms and molecules have gone through fusion and splitting.
 Among 113 elements or so, hardly few elements have been used for creating life.
 Carbon, hydrogen, oxygen, nitrogen are mostly important and mainly responsible for the formation of organic compounds.
 Some more elements like phosphorus, sulphur, potassium, calcium, and other metal elements are used either as the structural components or as catalysts for the reactions.
 Since then, life has chosen only few more elements and its compounds as nutrients for all biological activities.

 The essential elements are further classified into two groups.
 This is based on the quantitative requirements for the healthy growth of the plants.
 Some elements are required in large quantities and others are required in extremely small amounts for the normal growth of the plants.
 The former is called macro elements and the latter is called as micro or trace elements.
 Besides the above said elements there are few more elements in the plant body but their absence does not cause symptomatology or disease, such as called non essential elements.
 Macro nutrients; C, N, Ca, K, Mg, P, N and S: Micro nutrients; Fe, Mn, Cu, Zn, Mo, Bo, Cl, and Co.